 What is the Purpose of a Phishing Simulation?

 Phishing simulations ensure your employees can detect and avoid cyber threats like phishing, social engineering, ransomware, and others.
 These interactive phishing tests can be part of any security awareness training program, facilitating the process of reducing risk, building threat resilience, and creating a security-aware organizational culture.

-Why is Utilizing a Phishing Simulation Important?
+Why is Phishing Simulation Important?

 Phishing simulations enhance any security awareness training program because they teach employees how to detect and avoid phishing attacks in a safe environment.
 Simulations are most effective when they leverage real-world cyber threats that users may encounter.
 By integrating the latest phishing threats into your security awareness training program, your entire team will always have the most up-to-date information at their disposal.

-How Do Phishing Links Work?
+How Does a Simulated Phishing Attack Work?

 Find Out How Your Click Rate Stacks Up!

 Get Your Copy of The 2022 Gone Phishing Tournament Report Now

 What are the Features of the Best Phishing Simulation Software?